k0retux/fuddly/docs/source/scenario.rst

 Note that you can `block` from any callback, but only ``cbk_after_fbk`` will be called further on and will be able to `unblock` the situation.

-Such ability can be usefull if you are not sure about the time to wait for the answer of a network service for instance.
+Such ability can be useful if you are not sure about the time to wait for the answer of a network service for instance.
 This is illustrated in the following example in the lines 2-4.

 .. code-block:: python